idda-dataset/home/_IDDAvsReal/Exp1_IDDAvsCityscapes.md

 {% include gallery id="layouts_gallery_worst" caption="Click to see some sample taken from the worst source scenario." %}

 ### Target/Test Scenario:
+- Dataset: Cityscapes
-- Environment: BDD100K
+- Environment: 50 German cities
+- Weather and illumination condition: good and medium weather condition
+- Viewpoint: 1, a sedan
-- Target train set size (only with DA): 3333
+- Target train set size (only with DA): 2975
-- Test size: 745
+- Test size: 499
 {% include gallery id="layouts_gallery_target" caption="Click to see some sample taken from the target/test scenario." %}

 ### Results